Asia stocks, bond yields rise on hopes of easing trade war tension

 The dollar held gains made the previous day helped by a rebound in U.S. Treasury yields.

-The Australian dollar, sensitive to developments in China, Australia's largest trading partner, dipped 0.25% to $0.6758, handing back most of Monday's gains.
+The Australian dollar <AUD=D4>, sensitive to developments in China, Australia's largest trading partner, dipped 0.25% to $0.6758, handing back most of Monday's gains.

-Crude oil prices recovered some ground as the broader markets stabilized, trimming some of their significant losses the previous day on the prospect of crude from Iran, currently facing sanctions, hitting the market.
+Crude oil prices recovered some ground as the broader markets stabilised, trimming some of their significant losses the previous day on the prospect of crude from Iran, currently facing sanctions, hitting the market.
+[O/R]

 Brent crude futures were up 0.53% at $59.01 per barrel after losing 1% the previous day.
 U.S. crude rose 0.62% to $53.97 per barrel.